sfstoolbox/sfs-matlab/README.md

 file is too large.
 Instead, we make use of the ability that SOFA can request single impulse responses from the file by just passing the file name to the `ir_wfs()` function.
-Note, that the head orientation is chosen to be `0` instead of `pi/2` as for the HRTF examples as the coordinate system of the BRIR measurement has a different orientation.
+Note, that the head orientation is chosen to be `0` instead of `pi/2` as in the HRTF examples due to a difference in the orientation of the coordinate system of the BRIR measurement.

 #### Frequency response of your spatial audio system